MrLyn20/MrLyn20.github.io/_posts/2023-04-16-Social work practice with community.md

 Source: Adapted from Bobo, Kendall, & Max, 2010; Minieri & Getsos, 2007

 In task groups, using decision-making processes that promote full participation is important.
-Decision-making for groups can be handled in many ways, including the ==parliamentary procedures==, sometimes known as ==Robert’s Rules of Order==, and ==consensus decision-making==.
+Decision-making for groups can be handled in many ways, including the **parliamentary procedures**, sometimes known as **Robert’s Rules of Order**, and **consensus decision-making**.
 Quick Guide 35 provides an overview of Robert’s Rules of Order, and Quick Guide 36 provides an overview of consensus decision-making.
 Both types of decision-making processes are common in task groups, depending on the context of the work.
 Social workers need to be familiar with decision-making processes to fully participate as individuals and to help others participate.

 Recruitment of new participants is an ongoing and important community development skill.
 Participants involved in community development work are often volunteers, and recruiting, training, monitoring, and rewarding volunteers is important to the success of long-term goals.
 The most effective ways to recruit participants include focusing on people who are most likely to join, using a well-formed recruiting message, using multiple recruitment methods, providing orientation for new participants, and making it easy to join activities.
 Volunteer activities have to be calibrated to fit the skills, time, and interests of volunteers and be meaningful to them (Cnaan & Rothman, 2008).